L2-Lagrange/Simple-LM1875-sound-system/README.md

 </p>

-The LM1875 power stage has a bridge-tied-load output.
+The LM1875 power stage has a BTL output.
 This means the output is taken across a pair of amplifiers that have opposite outputs.
 BTL increases power output by roughly 4 times, making it more practical to build loud analog amplifiers at low voltage rails.
-The power stage includes compensation capacitors in the LM1875 feedback loop (the 56pf capacitors) as well as zobel network (2.2ohm + 0.1uf on output).
-The LM1875 tends to oscillate without a zobel network so it is very important.
-The feedback capacitors do a good job of cleaning up square wave edges.

 <p align="center">
   <img src="Images/LM1875_Single_Supply_BTL.png" width="800"><br>